-The digital audio inputs and outputs are available on multi-pin (DB15), or on BNC connectors for audio signal inputs and outputs in digital format.
+The digital audio inputs and outputs are available on BNC or on multi-pin (DB15) connectors for audio signal inputs and outputs in digital format.

-See section "Audio Connections" on page 45 for more details on the DB15 connectors pinout according to the configuration.
+See section "Audio Connections" on page 45 for more details on the DB15 connectors pinout according to the different configurations.